ryanbekhen/ngebut/benchmarks/README.md

 # Web Framework Benchmarks

-This directory contains benchmark tests for three different web frameworks:
+This directory contains benchmark tests for six different web frameworks:

 1. **Ngebut** - A high-performance web framework
 2. **Fiber** - A fast web framework built on top of Fasthttp
 3. **Net/HTTP** - Go's standard HTTP package
+4. **Chi** - A lightweight, idiomatic and composable router for Go
+5. **Echo** - A high performance, extensible, minimalist web framework for Go
+6. **Gin** - A HTTP web framework written in Go

 Each framework implements the same basic functionality:
 - A root route that returns a simple string